 Yes.
-When you borrow money, you sign a legal contract containing specific terms and conditions related to your payments, rates and more.
+When you borrow money, you sign a legal contract containing specific terms and conditions related to your repayments, rates and loan term.
 The legal status of your contract doesn’t change when your lender shuts down.

-Payments that are more than 30 days late can show up as delinquencies on your credit report, sometimes resulting in a drop of up to 110 points in your score.
-Any defaults could follow you around for years to come, making it difficult to qualify for future loans, credit cards, mortgages and more.
+Payments that are more than 30 days late can show up as delinquencies on your credit report, sometimes resulting in a drop of around 100 points in your score.
+Any defaults could follow you around for years to come, making it difficult to qualify for future loans, credit cards, mortgages and other forms of credit.

-The most immediate action is that your lender stops funding loans.
-This typically won’t affect you unless you own a line of credit you’d like to tap into or want to apply for a new loan.
+Firstly, the lender will stop funding new loans.
+This typically won’t affect you unless you have a line of credit you’d like to tap into or want to apply for a new loan.

-After funding ceases, one of three things happen:
+After funding stops, one of three things happen:

-A servicer or another lender buys your lender’s portfolio.
+- A service or another lender buys your lender’s portfolio.

 At this point, you should receive notification from your lender or the new company you’ll be paying to.
-More than likely, your loan terms and conditions remain the same — unless your lender charged rates that are higher than your state’s legal limits, in which case your rates may come down.
+More than likely, your loan terms and conditions remain the same — unless your lender charged rates that are higher than your province or territories legal limits, in which case your rates may decrease.